-Porch Plays emerges out of the upheaval of the COVID-19 pandemic and the urgency against racial injustice permeating across the country.
+Porch Plays emerges out of the upheaval of the pandemic and the urgency against racial and social injustice permeating across the country.
 At a time when we have been unable to be together, we’ve managed to experience the ingenuity and adaptability of the human spirit.
-This moment has allowed for the return to a different kind of community connection: through socially distant bonds not just on Zoom, but also on porches and stoops, in backyards and parks, and in protests.
+This moment allows for the return to a different kind of community connection: through socially distant bonds on Zoom, and beyond on porches and stoops, in backyards and parks, and in protests.
 As we reopen our city, we come together in new and reimagined ways that demonstrate our community’s enduring resilience.
 This shift from reopening to resiliency is an opportunity to examine the creative ways we can be together and how these connections spark solace, laughter, and survival.

 Porch Plays seeks to cultivate stories from Staten Island and NYC communities in creative response to these pivotal current global events.
-This project will culminate in a performance to be presented on the porch of Cottage C, an iconic 19th-century cottage on the west side of Snug Harbor’s dynamic campus.
+This project will culminate in a day-long festival to be presented on and around the porch of Cottage C, an iconic 19th-century cottage on the west side of Snug Harbor’s dynamic campus.
 The Porch Plays Festival will center and prioritize the artistry of historically marginalized communities, namely artists who identify as African, Latino(a), Asian, Arab and Native American (ALAANA), LGBTQ+, and artists with disabilities.
 Artists who do not identify as such are welcome to apply.

 - What does resilience look like to you?

-- This call is free and open to all NYC-based performing artists working in theater, dance, music, poetry and storytelling
+- This call is free and open to all NYC-based performing artists working in theater, dance, storytelling, music, and performance art

 - All submissions must connect to the theme of change and persistence in the face of adversity outlined in this open call.
 Please review the prompts and theme before submitting

 - All submissions must include a work sample of the piece you wish to present.
 This could be a rough draft of a new piece or idea, or of a piece you’ve already developed that connects to the themes.
-Your work sample does not have to be a finished product
+Your work sample does not have to be a finished product.

 - Only one submission per applicant

-- Due to the size of the porch and to stay within COVID-19 occupancy guidelines, we can only accept pieces that feature 1-3 performers.
+- Due to the size of the porch and to stay within COVID-19 occupancy guidelines, we can only accept pieces that feature 1-4 performers.
 All performances will take place on and/or around the porch of Cottage C on the grounds of Snug Harbor, adhering to COVID-19 guidelines

-- All selected projects will be offered dramaturgical support in the form of one 45-minute session with a member of the creative team
+- All selected projects will be offered dramaturgical support in the form of 1 30-minute session with a member of the creative team

 - All selected projects will be offered 12-hours of rehearsal space at Snug Harbor leading up to the performance.
 This includes access to the performance area as well as the dance studios and Carpenter’s Shop.
 All requests must be submitted no less than 48-hours in advance.
 Rehearsal space is contingent upon availability.

-- All selected projects will receive video documentation of their performance which can be used for future promotion
+- All selected projects will be offered photo and video documentation of their performance

-- All submissions are for performances 10 minutes or less
+- All submissions are for performances between 15-20-minutes

 - All submissions must be suitable for low-tech performance.
-We will provide basic sound and lighting support
+We will provide basic sound and tech.

 ABOUT SNUG HARBOR